adele-angel/Vue-Image-Gallery/README.md

 ## Prerequisites

--   Results displayed as tiles which load gradually using infinite scroll
+-   Results displayed as tiles which load gradually using infinite scroll (lazy loading)
 -   Switches to slider mode when tile is clicked
 -   Clicked image is displayed enlarged
 -   Next and previous images are displayed as clickable thumbnails
--   Error handling (ie search input is empty or failed http request)

 ## Usage